iq-bal/Virtual-Cr-/README.md

   <img src="screenshots/6.jpg" alt="Profile Visit Page" width="300"/>
 </p>

+## Backend

+The backend code for Virtual Cr is available [here](https://github.com/iq-bal/Virtual-CR-2.2-project-backend).
+It handles the data management and API interactions that power the app’s features.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.